-The ICAV may declare dividends once a year out of the net income available for distribution.
+The ICAV may declare dividends once a year out of the net income available for distribution, except for JOHCM Global Income Builder Fund, which paid distributions on a monthly basis until the termination of the sub-fund.
 The distribution paid in 2023 was based on available income as at 31 December 2022.